1. Year

 TABLE OF CONTENTS

-The Average Cost to Replace Rear Shocks at a Mechanic is $741 to $826.
-The Average Rear Shock Replacement Labor Cost Is $197 to $248, Which You Can Save if You DIY.
+The Average Cost to Replace Shock Absorbers Is $741–$826.
+The Average Shock Absorber Replacement Labor Cost Is $197 to $248, Which You’ll Save If You DIY

 This price range is based on national averages for all vehicles and does not factor in taxes, fees, or your particular make and model.
-Related repairs or maintenance may also be needed such as replacing control arms and bushings, ball joints, sway bars, coil springs, and leaf springs.
+Related repairs or maintenance may also be needed such as replacing coil springs, struts, the top mount, or sway bar links.
 For a more accurate estimate based on your make, model, and location, use the RepairPal Fair Price Estimator.

 Labor: $197-$248